Last Updated:

 covid.immune.org.nz

-Shingrix is approved for use for the prevention of herpes zoster (shingles) and herpes zoster complications such as post herpetic neuralgia (PHN) in adults aged over 50 years.
 PHN is a debilitating and painful condition, particularly in older people.
-Two doses are funded at age 65 years.
+Two doses are funded at age 65 years and from 1 July 2024 funding is increased to include some immunocompromised from 18 years of age.
 It is recommended, but not funded, for all individuals aged from 50 years.
-It is particularly recommended for individuals that have an increased risk of zoster and zoster complications and for those who had contraindications to the live zoster vaccine (Zostavax).
+It is particularly recommended for individuals who have an increased risk of zoster and zoster complications and for those who had contraindications to the live zoster vaccine (Zostavax).
 The effectiveness of this vaccine does not decrease when given to older age groups (with an efficacy of around 90% against zoster and PHN), so those aged over 70 years will also be protected and a high level of protection (over 80%) has been shown to be maintained for more than seven years, so far.

 Shingrix is an adjuvanted subunit vaccine that contains recombinant VZV glycoprotein E (gE).
 Unlike the live attenuated zoster vaccine, Zostavax, it is a non-live vaccine that is recommended for adults from the age of 18 years and above who are at increased risk of shingles.
 The proprietary adjuvant (AS01B) enhances the neutralising antibody and specific T cells responses against VZV.